fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

     The `BankAccount` class includes fields for `accountNumber`, `balance`, `interestRate`, `accountType`, and `customerId`.
-The `accountNumber` field is read-only and is set in the constructor.
+The `accountNumber` field is read-only and is initialized in the instance constructors.
 The `balance` field is read-write and can be changed at any time.
 The `accountType` field is read-write and can be changed at any time.
-The `customerId` field is read-only and is set in the constructor.
+The `customerId` field is read-only and is initialized in the instance constructors.
 The `BankAccount` class also has a static field `nextAccountNumber` which is used to generate unique account numbers for each new account.
 This field is initialized in a static constructor, which is called only once when the class is first loaded.
-The static constructor uses the `Random` class to generate a random starting value for `nextAccountNumber` between 10,000,000 and 20,000,000.
+The static constructor uses the `Random` class to generate a random starting value for `nextAccountNumber`.
 Additionally, the static constructor initializes the static field `interestRate` to 0.

     The class also includes two instance constructors.
 The first instance constructor takes a single parameter, `customerIdNumber`, and initializes the `accountNumber` and `customerId` fields.
 The second instance constructor takes three parameters: `customerIdNumber`, `balance`, and `accountType`.
 This constructor initializes the accountNumber, customerId, balance, and accountType fields based on the provided values.
 Both constructors increment the nextAccountNumber to ensure that each new account has a unique account number.
 The static constructor initializes the `nextAccountNumber` and `interestRate` fields.